 - Drinking very large amounts of ACV long term may cause osteoporosis and low potassium levels.
-This evidence stems from a 28 year old woman who drank over 8 oz (250 ml) of apple cider vinegar for 6 years.
-This is proof of the reputation apple cider vinegar has as natural health remedy.
+This evidence stems from a 28-year-old woman who drank over 8 oz (250 ml) of apple cider vinegar for 6 years.
+This is proof of the reputation apple cider vinegar has a natural health remedy.
 Sometimes people take a good thing to excess.

 - Be careful with apple cider vinegar tablets/capsules.
 If they get stuck in the throat, they can burn the throat /esophagus.
 When in doubt, liquid vinegar is better.
 Another reason to avoid the tablets is some brands tested may not even contain vinegar at all.

 Granted all this seems to be from extreme cases of abuse and misuse.
-I highly doubt most people would have any problems with ACV especially if using the low amounts used in the weight loss research.
+I highly doubt most people would have any problems with ACV, especially if using the low amounts used in weight loss research.

 Is Lemon Juice An Alternative?

-Whats better: apple cider vinegar or lemon juice?
+What's better: apple cider vinegar or lemon juice?
 Both are acids after all.
 One reason for asking this question is lemon juice tastes better than vinegar.
-So, does lemon juice help weight loss like apple cider vinegar seems to?
+So, does lemon juice help weight loss as apple cider vinegar seems to?